complete-dope/complete-dope.github.io/_posts/2025-01-26-JS-Event-Loop.md

 If from some button click , an event got registered and that event initiated a microtask, then the JS will first finish task on stack, then call microtask then call next JS function ...

+## EVENT LOOP IN  Django framework

+We can run the django event loop on local-server , the built-in server in which the model runs using `python manage.py runserver` that is a WSGI server aka synchronous server.
+That means event loop starts as soon an async view comes and end when the request is completed and the request is logged as completed once we `return HTTPResponse()`.

+So to any event that is added to return loop after that get's autocancelled / destroyed.

+To overcome this the classic thing to do is : to start a new loop, seperate from the current execution loop, and add your event there and close the loop seperately

+Cases:
+1. New loop -> new thread  : doesnt interfare with existing functionality
+2. Same loop -> new thread : interfares  with its own loop
+3. Parent thread can cancel execution , no python doesnt provide a built-in / safe way to identify the child threads and cancel it

+When we run our django app in production behind an ASGI ( async server ) the event loop is not destroyed for each request and its managed by the async server.

+Uvicorn works at the process level not per request or per thread.
+Each worker process runs in a single event loop and the loop stays alive for the entire process lifetime and this is how celery also works